NeRdTheNed/TinySoundFontPlayer/README.md

 ## Known issues

 - MIDI pan / modulators which influence panning are not currently working due to bugs.
-- SoundFont filter features / modulators which influence SoundFont filter are not currently working due to bugs.
 - TinySoundFont has some known issues related to attenuation levels and envelope behaviour.
-Notable current issues are schellingb/TinySoundFont#94, schellingb/TinySoundFont#95, schellingb/TinySoundFont#96, schellingb/TinySoundFont#97.
+Notable current issues are schellingb/TinySoundFont#95, schellingb/TinySoundFont#96, schellingb/TinySoundFont#97.

 ## License